JUSCANZ

-The JUSCANZ Group is an informal, information-sharing coalition of like-minded countries at the United Nations Human Rights Council and other United Nations bodies, such as the Third, Fourth Committees and the United Nations Conference on Trade and Development.
+The JUSCANZ Group is an informal, information-sharing coalition of like-minded countries at the United Nations Human Rights Council and other United Nations bodies, such as the Second, Third Committees and UN Trade and Development (UNCTAD).
 In the United Nations Regional Grouping system, it is considered as a subsection of the Western European and Others Group (WEOG), as most of its members are members of that Group.
 Its aim is to counterbalance the sway of the European Union bloc in WEOG matters.

 The name of the group is derived from the acronym of its founding members Japan, the United States, Canada, Australia and New Zealand.

 Role

 The Group's role is mainly to act as a tool for information-sharing at the United Nations.
 Unlike the United Nations Regional Groups, JUSCANZ is not a policy-coordination mechanism.

 Members of the Group are not expected to reach consensus positions on issues.
 Rather, at JUSCANZ meetings, members meet to share information on the status of resolutions and to flag potential problems or issues for other delegations.